wneuheisel/Kindle-Notes-Backup/README.md

 # Kindle-Notes-Backup
-Bash script that automatically syncs and commits Kindle notes to a git repo when Kindle is mounted on USB
+Linux bash script that automatically syncs and commits Kindle notes to a git repo when Kindle is mounted on USB

 I am far from a bash expert, so any advice on improvements would be welcome.